-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 Moldova was "open to collaboration with any EU institution or EU member state agency investigating this case," the ministry told EUobserver.

-"The [prime minister Natalia] Gavrilița government ... has made it a priority to fight against corruption and to clean state institutions," it also said.
+"The [prime minister Natalia] Gavrilița-government ... has made it a priority to fight against corruption and to clean state institutions," it also said.

 Slovakia corroborated fishy goings on at XXeurope.

-"We can confirm that company XXeurope applied for an export licence for ammunition with a declared end-user in Moldova (for the civilian market) in April 2020.
+"We can confirm that XXeurope applied for an export licence for ammunition with a declared end-user in Moldova (for the civilian market) in April 2020.
 After thorough examination of the application, the Slovak MFA [ministry of foreign affairs] decided not to grant a permission for export," it said.

 "Slovakia applies strict control in arms exports," it added.